yyc1217/OpenID-Consumer/README.md

 ##### Use it in programming

-first you have to create a instance of OpenIDManager
+first you have to create an instance of OpenIDManager
 ```sh
 OpenIDManager openIDManager = new OpenIDManager();
 ```